BaifeiRen/BaifeiRen.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate at [the Department of Geography of the University of British Columbia](https://geog.ubc.ca/profile/baifei-ren/).
-I focus my research interests on areas of urban heat resilience and equity of urban public green spaces.
-I will explore the relationships between vulnerability, urban heating, and green space, offering not only particular empirical results but also methods and tools that will be of use as regions consider climate justice in their planning.
+My research centers on urban heat resilience, green gentrification, and climate justice.
+In particular, I investigate the interconnections among social vulnerability, thermal comfort, and ecosystem services.
+This work seeks not only to generate empirical insights but also to develop methodological approaches and practical tools that can inform regional planning processes attentive to the principles of climate justice.

 I am very fortunate to be advised by [Prof. Luke Bergmann](https://geog.ubc.ca/profile/luke-bergmann/) of the University of British Columbia.